Stoic Discipline

 Dig deeper with Sebastian →

 philosophers admonish us not to be satisfied with learning only, but also to add study, and then practice.
-For we have long been accustomed to do contrary things
+For we have long been accustomed to do contrary things, and we put in practice opinions which are contrary to true opinions.

-Epictetus insists that Stoic discipline requires the practical habituation of correct opinions, not merely their theoretical exposition.
+Epictetus insists that Stoic discipline requires the progressive habituation of practice, not merely intellectual acquaintance with correct doctrine.

 Epictetus, Discourses, 108supporting